LAX - BNE

 What is the cheapest month to fly from Los Angeles to Brisbane?

-The cheapest month for flights from Los Angeles to Brisbane is October, where tickets cost $1,742 on average.
-On the other hand, the most expensive months are December and July, where the average cost of tickets is $3,635 and $2,631 respectively.
+The cheapest month for flights from Los Angeles to Brisbane is February, where tickets cost $1,287 (return) on average.
+On the other hand, the most expensive months are December and July, where the average cost of round-trip tickets is $2,173 and $1,803 respectively.

 How far in advance should I book a flight from Los Angeles to Brisbane?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Los Angeles to Brisbane, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Los Angeles to Brisbane, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know